Best Tips Of Growing Lemon Balm In Containers

 Until new roots start to form, which should take about two weeks, keep your plant in a warm location with lots of sunlight.
 If your lemon balm grows in a small pot and you have new roots, it's time to move it to a bigger pot.

 Container Requirements Of Lemon Balm

-To accommodate the plant's robust and spreading root system, lemon balm pots should be 8–10 inches in diameter and at least 12 inches deep.
+To accommodate the plant's robust and spreading root system, lemon balm pots should be 8–10 inches long and at least 12 inches deep.